sacielo/markdown-cv/index.md

 <a href="https://sacielo.github.io/markdown-cv/"> sacielo.github.io/markdown-cv  </a>

 ## Primary Skills
-> "[...] it was established thousands of years ago that
-> the Universe as a whole, in its full complexity, cannot
+> "[...] the Universe as a whole, in its full complexity, cannot
 > be represented by any simulation smaller than itself."
 > -- _I.
 Asimov_